Here are 10 critical House races to watch in November

 Nebraska’s 2nd Congressional District

-Rep. Don Bacon (R) is fighting for reelection to represent Nebraska’s 2nd District against Democratic candidate Tony Vargas, a state senator.
-The three-term incumbent won his last election by over 4 percentage points despite the fact that it was the only district in the state to swing for Biden.
+Republican Rep. Don Bacon is fighting for reelection to represent Nebraska’s 2nd District against Democratic candidate Tony Vargas, a state senator.
+The three-term incumbent won his last election by more than 4 percentage points despite the fact that it was the only district in the state to swing for Biden.

 Vargas has leaned into issues like abortion in addition to lowering prescription drugs and affordable health care, among others.
 Bacon has focused on his record working with Nebraskans on issues and tackling issues like the infant baby formula shortage.

 This race is expected to be no less competitive, given the district’s current Republican lean.
-The Nebraska Examiner reported last month that the top House leaders on both sides had visited the state, including House Minority Whip Steve Scalise (R-La.) and House Majority Leader Steny Hoyer (D-Md.).
+The Nebraska Examiner reported last month that the top House leaders on both sides had visited the state, including Republican House Minority Whip Steve Scalise of Louisiana and Democratic House Majority Leader Steny Hoyer of Maryland.

 New Jersey’s 7th Congressional District